CpaterCodes/CV/README.md

-## Charlie Paterson
+# Charlie Paterson

+## Introducing myself

 I am Charlie Paterson, a rookie developer with a passion for creation and a desire for knowledge and skill acquisition.
-I hold a 2:1 BSc in Psychology and like to research topics and come up with creative solutions.
+I hold a 2:1 BSc in Psychology and like to research topics and come up with creative solutions, but I've truly found my passion with tech.
-I find tech to be an area which presents me with a lot of technical knowledge to research as needed, while also providing a smorgasbord of opportunities to think creatively and solve problems.
+I find it to be an area which challenges me to undergo extensive research into technical topics as needed, while also providing a smorgasbord of opportunities to think creatively and solve problems.
 Furthermore, I have a desire to work as part of a team and find the common practice of pair programming in the tech industry to be great for my productivity and idea generation.